 If a system is limited to a single masking spectrum, it can only address one acoustic characteristic.
 This results in spaces with different acoustics to be covered with a spectrum that does not provide the optimum in privacy and productivity.

-This would be a bad sound masking system, or at the very least an ineffective system.
-That’s why Building Systems Solutions uses state-of-the-art technology that measures the acoustics of a space and configures a spectrum that matches each individual space’s acoustics to ensure optimal privacy and productivity.
+This would be a bad sound masking system, or at the very least, an ineffective system.
+That’s why at Building Systems Solutions, we use state-of-the-art technology that measures the acoustics of a space and configures a spectrum that matches each individual space’s acoustics to ensure optimal privacy and productivity.